security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable idenfifier (``::location/humane-id``) of the level 9 adminstrative area in which the current Location is situated.
+This attribute contains the human-readable idenfifier (``location:humane_id:qa``) of the level 9 adminstrative area in which the current Location is situated.
 Level 9 is a extrenely small adminstrative division, and is rarely specified in freely available geospatial information sources.

-The `schema used by OpenStreetMap <https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative>`__, for example, includes *arangay zones* (Philippines), *Sectores y Barrios de 1° nivel* (Venezuela) and *မြို့နယ်* (townships in Myanmar) in the list of types of level 9 administrative area.

-This attribute is programmatically generated using a geospatial query; the Staff Researcher does not enter this manually.

 location:admin_level_8:qa